Trails to Freedom

 Sarah grew up in Tasmania where she developed her love for the outdoors, particularly hiking and skiing.
 She has lived in Italy for twenty years.
 Along the way, she collected a Masters in Italian Studies from UC Berkeley (California) and a PhD in Italian History from Sydney University.
 During her time in Italy, she has had extensive experience guiding and administrating cultural tours for a number of American and English travel companies and universities.
 Sarah is a great cook and an enthusiastic chorister.
 She currently lives with her husband Roberto and young son on a small farm in southern Umbria, where, among other things, she is honing her skills in growing and producing olive oil.

 Sarah will be supported by Matteo Negro, a local Alpine guide certified by the region of Piedmont.
-Matteo is 33.
-He grew up in a village in the mountains north of Biella, is a passionate hiker and conservationist and graduated from university in Turin with a Phd in alpine biodiversity.
-He is a teacher and operates his company promoting hiking and appreciation of mountain culture and traditions to young people.
-For the second half of the walk we will also be joined by two other local guides, Diletta and Stefano, who are colleagues of Matteo and specialise in hinking in the Valsesia.
+He grew up in a village in the mountains north of Biella and is a passionate hiker and conservationist.
+He graduated from university in Turin with a Phd in alpine biodiversity.
+He is now a teacher and operates his company promoting hiking and appreciation of mountain culture and traditions to young people.
+For the second half of the walk we will also be joined by two other local guides, Diletta and Stefano, who are colleagues of Matteo and specialise in hiking in the Sesia Valley.

-Please note, that the rest of our luggage will be stored in Biella for the duration of the walk and then will be forward to Macugnaga, waiting for us at the end of the walk.
+Please note, that the rest of our luggage will be stored in Biella for the duration of the walk and then will be forwarded to Macugnaga, and will be waiting for us at the end of the walk.

 As mentioned, the trail is well maintained, well-marked and there will be other people walking the route, however, the trail does pass through long stretches of uninhabited land at high altitude where the weather can change quickly so safety is a priority.
 The main safety requirements are a high level of fitness and common sense.
-We will be accompanied by a certified mountain guide and there is a very experienced mountain rescue service that can send in qualified mountaineers and helicopters, if needed.
+We will be accompanied by certified mountain guides and there is the mountain rescue service as backup.

 Booking conditions